sbw78/website_hugo/content/authors/admin/_index.md

 ---

 I am a fourth-year PhD student in social psychology working with David Pizarro, Tom Gilovich, and Melissa Ferguson.
-I am interested in moral psychology and study how moral judgment, political ideology, and religious belief interact with and influence one another, and the ways in which those relationships impact intergroup behavior, social change, and how we perceive others.
+My research interests focus on how moral judgment, political ideology, and religious belief interact with and influence one another, and the ways in which those relationships impact intergroup behavior, social change, and how we perceive others.

 Prior to starting my graduate work at Cornell, I completed a post-baccalaureate certificate in Psychology & Social Behavior at UC Irvine, where I worked with